Trajan's Forum

 The Forum of Trajan was the last and largest of the Imperial Forums that formed the political and governmental center of the Roman Empire.
 The complex consisted of an enormous basilica, two libraries, markets and a large temple.

-The main entrance to the Forum of Trajan led to a large courtyard flanked by two colonnaded porticos.
-Behind the porticos, which were decorated with numerous statues, were two exedras.
-At the center of the enclosed courtyard stood an enormous equestrian statue; estimations lead us to believe it was three times as large as the equestrian statue of Marcus Aurelius on the Capitol.
+The main entrance to the Forum of Trajan led to a large courtyard flanked by two colonnaded porticoes.
+Behind the porticoes, which were decorated with numerous statues, were two exedras.
+At the center of the enclosed courtyard stood an enormous equestrian statue; estimations lead us to believe it was three times as large as the equestrian statue of Marcus Aurelius on the Capitoline Square.

 Basilica Ulpia

-To the north the courtyard was bordered by the Basilica Ulpia, an imposing basilica.
-The colossal structure had five naves, divided by colonnades.
-Its hall was lavishly decorated with precious metals and colorful marble.
+To the north, the courtyard was bordered by the Basilica Ulpia, an imposing basilica named after Trajan’s second name.
+The colossal structure had five naves, divided by colonnades, and featured a coffered ceiling.
+Its hall was lavishly decorated with precious metals, reliefs and a colorful marble floor with geometric patterns.
+It measured 59 meters in width and 176 meters in length, including its semicircular tribunals (577 x 194 feet).

 Trajan's Column

-Behind the Basilica Ulpia was a small courtyard, bordered by two libraries, one Greek and one Latin.
-The magnificent Column of Trajan, was erected at the center of the courtyard to commemorate the victory of Trajan over the Dacians.
-The column, one of the best preserved ancient monuments, is encircled with a frieze on which bas-reliefs recount the story of the conquest of Dacia.
-The column's height marked the top of the hill that was leveled to make way for the forum.
+Behind the Basilica Ulpia was a small courtyard, bordered by two libraries: one Greek and one Latin.
+The magnificent Column of Trajan was erected at the center of the courtyard to commemorate the victory of Trajan over the Dacians.
+The column, one of the best preserved ancient monuments, is embellished with a spiraling frieze on which bas-reliefs recount the story of the conquest of Dacia.
+The column’s height marked the top of the hill that was leveled to make way for the forum.

 Trajan's Markets

-Trajan's favorite architect Apollodorus also designed the Markets of Trajan, a six stories high complex with shops, offices and depots.
-It was the equivalent of a modern shopping center, unequalled at the time.
+Trajan’s favorite architect Apollodorus also designed the Markets of Trajan, a six-story-high complex with shops, offices and depots.
+It was the equivalent of a modern shopping center, unequaled at the time.

 Temple of Trajan